aimeehong1/aimeehong-website/README.md

 # Hello website!

 This is a website built with HTML, CSS, and JavaScript.
-Access my site via this link: <a href="https://aimeehong.glitch.me/">aimeehong</a>
+Access my site via this link: <a href="https://aimeehong.glitch.me/" target="_blank" rel="noopener noreferrer">aimeehong</a>

 ## What's in this project?